arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

 The following code creates a Representative Volumetric Element (RVE) containing fibres encompassed by a domain.
 It ideally represents a micrography of 2 phases composite (Fibre + Matrix) that yields a value representative of the whole material.

-For the sake of simplicity, the current RVE generator creates fibres randomly oriented, which limits the material compaction and allow us to reach fibre volumes (Vf) not higher than 50%.
+For the sake of simplicity, the current RVE generator creates circular fibres with the same diameter.
+The current code uses a random distribution, limiting the material compation and allowing us to reach fibre volumes (Vf) not higher than 50%.
 It is important to highlight that periodic boundary condition is considered (fibres leaving the domain are also found entering in the domain).

-As motivation, it is shown what we are expected to generate:
+As motivation, it is shown the RVE that we are expected to generate:

 ![GitHub Logo]({{ site.url }}/assets/images/RVE.JPG)